 If a brand can afford to advertise on TV you can guess that they’ll be more expensive than a brand that doesn’t advertise in the same way.
 The same goes for shoes, TVs and even medicines!

-The thing is, generic medications have the same active ingredients as the ones in shiny packages and do exactly the same thing.
+The thing is, generic medications have the same active ingredients like the ones in shiny packages and do exactly the same thing.
 Buy these instead and save a fortune.

 A small simple change such as buying generically branded Paracetamol instead of the pricey alternatives can literally save you hundreds of pounds a year.